tsbinns/tsbinns.github.io/tutorials-courses.md

   }
 </style>

-Below are a selected collection of tutorials and courses I have created for applying different signal analysis tools to electrophysiological data.
+Below are a selected collection of tutorials and courses I have created for data analysis, machine learning, and data visualisation.

 <div>
   <h3 class="CV-header">[COURSE]&nbsp;&nbsp;<a href="https://github.com/tsbinns/mne_course">An introduction to signal processing in MNE</a></h3>